HebaMasarwa/Credit-Card-Transaction-Fraud-Analysis/README.md

 ## Files
 - `eda.ipynb` - Exploratory Data Analysis of the dataset
+- `modeling.ipynb` - Model Implementation
 - (Other files to be added later)

 ## Tools Used